Using PlateMaker through DOS¶

 Loading test input data¶

-These examples require data to be provided to PlateMaker
+These examples require data to be provided to PlateMaker.
+These

 >>> from PlateMaker import test_data